Chalk paint has a distressed finish and dries fast. So, how long does chalk paint take to dry?

 - Open the air vents in the room

 - Turn on the fans in the room.

-Here are a few other tips to help chalk paint dry faster:
+Here are a few other tips to help it dry faster:

 - Apply thin coats.
 Thin coats dry faster than thick coats.

-- Apply the chalk paint in open spaces or outdoors.
+- Apply it in open spaces or outdoors.

 - Do not overlap the paint more than twice.

 - Let existing coats dry before re-coat.
 If you re-coat too soon, the paint will remain sticky for several hours.